dmitrypol/dmitrypol.github.io/_posts/2016-06-22-global_id_habtm.md

 categories:
 ---

 Recently I had to design a feature where user could save specific reports with preset filter options to make it easier to run them.
-The challenge is that reports can be ran across different types of records so modeling the relationsips was interesting.
+The challenge is that reports can be ran across different types of records so modeling the relationships was interesting.

 * TOC
 {:toc}